alecbcs/hyprspace/README.md

 Looking in the interface's configuration you'll also notice a field called `discover_key` (right above the interface's private key).
-It doesn't matter which discovery key you pick but it much be the same for all of the nodes in your little cluster so that they can find eachother.
+It doesn't matter which discovery key you pick but it much be the same for all of the nodes in your little cluster so that they can find each other.

 (*Note you can use different `discover_key`s with different interfaces on the same host to create different isolated networks.)